 In fact, it seems like just about every pre-workout on the market has beta-alanine.
 Each scoop of your average pre-workout usually has 1-3.2 grams of beta-alanine.

-The only known side effects of beta-alanine supplementation is a temporary tingling sensation in the skin.
+The only known beta-alanine side effect is a temporary tingling sensation in the skin.
 People can experience this feeling all over their body ... for me, I always feel it in my ears!

 This is called Paraesthesia, and it typically only lasts several minutes.
 There is no evidence that suggests it to be harmful in any way.